Meet the Staff

 Michael Harris | Director of Operations

-Michael Harris, a native of Tennessee, is in his 24th season as Director of Operations.
-As such, he directs and manages all aspects of the production departments.
-He is also responsible for theatrical scheduling, music and repertory licenses, guest artist contracts, production rentals, and production and operations budget control.
-In addition, he serves as facilities manager for the Company and school locations and oversees the management of the scene shop and warehouse facilities.
+Michael Harris, a native of Tennessee, has worked for the Louisville Ballet since 1974, and has been Director of Operations since 1988.
+As such, he directs and manages all aspects of the production departments, including scenery, costumes and stage management.
+He also serves as facilities manager over the Company’s rehearsal studio and office building, and oversees the management of the scenic construction shop and warehouse facility.

-Prior to his current position, Mr. Harris was Production Manager for nine seasons.
-Before employment with the Louisville Ballet, he served as production manager for several independent feature films, stage manager for Iroquois Amphitheater, and chief electrician at the Amphitheater and Stage One.
-He is a graduate of Western Kentucky University with degrees in English and journalism.
+Previous to his employment with the Louisville Ballet, Mr. Harris served as production manager for several independent feature films, stage manager and chief electrician at the Iroquois Amphitheatre, and chief electrician for Stage One.
+Non-theatrical positions he has held include mental health specialist for group therapy with Seven Counties Services, and director of centers for developmentally disabled children in Jefferson County.
+He is a graduate of Western Kentucky University with degrees in English and Journalism.

 Michael is a native of Louisville and a graduate of Bellarmine University.
 He began working with the Louisville Ballet in 1974 and became Lighting Designer and Production Stage Manager in 1978.
-In addition to his work with Louisville Ballet, he was Production Manager of Iroquois Amphitheatre and designer and/or production manager for Sphere One Dance Company, Louisville Children’s Theatre, Miss Kentucky Pageant, and Metroversity Summer Theatre.
-Michael was resident Lighting Designer for the Corning Glass Center in Corning, New York for several seasons where he received an IA union card..
+In addition to his work with Louisville Ballet Michael was Production Manager of Iroquois Amphitheatre and designer for Sphere One Dance Company, Louisville Children’s Theatre, Miss Kentucky Pageant, and Metroversity Summer Theatre.
+Michael was resident Lighting Designer for the Corning Glass Center in Corning New York for several seasons where he received an IA union card.
 He has been guest designer for North Carolina Dance Theatre as well as American Ballet Theatre at the Met.
-Most recently Michael was guest Designer for Cincinnati and Tulsa ballets.
-His design for Adam Hougland’s Cold Virtues is currently being toured by the Smuin Ballet in California.
+Most recently Michael was Guest Designer for Cincinnati, Tulsa and Smuin Ballets.

-Michael has designed for such notable choreographers as Erik Bruhn, Choo-San Goh, Bruce Marks, Lynn Taylor Corbett, Robert Gladstein, Ron Cunnigham, Jean-Pierre Bonnefoux, Adam Hougland, Val Caniparoli, Andre Prokovsky and former artistic director Alun Jones, with whom he collaborated on 60 new ballets.
-He has been fortunate to have worked with dancers such as Margot Fontain, Mikhail Baryshnikov, Galena Samsova, Helen Starr, Patricia McBride, Wendy Whelan and the Panov’s.
+Michael worked with former Artistic Director Alun Jones for 25 years and during that time they collaborated on 60 new ballets including 17 full lengths.
+In subsequent years Michael worked with Artistic Director Bruce Simpson on many new productions ranging from classical story ballets to cutting edge contemporary works and, of course, the ever-popular and impressive Brown-Forman Nutcracker.
+Michael also designed for such notable choreographers as Erik Bruhn, Choo-San Goh, Bruce Marks, Lynn Taylor Corbett, Robert Gladstein, Ron Cunningham, Jean-Pierre Bonnefoux, Adam Hougland, Val Caniparoli and Andre Prokovsky.
+He has been fortunate to have worked with dancers such as Margot Fonteyn, Mikhail Baryshnikov, Galena Samsova, Helen Starr, Patricia McBride, Wendy Whelan and the Panov’s.

 Dan Fedie | Costume Master